reillymc/Framerate/README.md

 The provided dev container sets up a pre-configured development environment for React Native / Expo.

 To run the server and watch for changes, use: `npm start`.

+A core dependency of the project is the [@reillymc/react-native-components](https://github.com/reillymc/ReactNativeComponents/pkgs/npm/react-native-components) package.
+This is currently hosted as a private github packages and requires [authentication](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-to-github-packages).
+This will be made public in future.

 ### Architecture